mattcleary55/flockTechScreen/README.md

 ## Questions
   ### 1) What assumptions did you make?
-  Key assumption was that I'd only ever be dealing with strings and arrays.
+  Key assumptions was that I'd only ever be dealing with strings and arrays and that I'd only ever be dealing with two arguments.
   ### 3) What is the Big O of your solution?
 Please justify your answer.
   O(KN^M) Where K is the is the max size of the strings (elements) in the array.
 N is the length of the array.
 M is the depth of nested arrays.
 Each nested level could have a bunch more nested lists, hence the exponent.